 Not only should practitioners be familiar with how to conduct psychosocial research, they should also be acquainted with culturally sensitive research methods.
 As the United States grows more multicultural, this has become a greater issue.
-It is estimated that by 2060 non-Hispanic white Americans will no longer be the "majority group," dropping from 199 million in 2020 to 179 million in 2060 [123].
+It is estimated that by 2060 non-Hispanic White Americans will no longer be the "majority group," dropping from 199 million in 2020 to 179 million in 2060 [123].
 Furthermore, between 2016 and 2060, the foreign-born population is expected to grow from 14% to 17% of the population [123].
 If these projections are met, the proportion of U.S. population will be greater than the historic high of 15% in 1890 [123].

 Consequently, practitioners will inevitably work with clients and families from culturally diverse contexts.
 Therefore, culturally competent and sensitive research will be needed.
+Other terms that may appear include diversity, equity, and inclusion.
 Typically, it is assumed that concepts are monolithic and can easily be applied from one culture to another with the same meaning [4].
 Such an assumption can lead to misinterpretation of data, which can ultimately pathologize certain groups because the benchmark is from a Eurocentric perspective.
 This has been further complicated by the use of the term culture to refer to other subgroups (e.g., youth culture, workplace culture) [155].
+While these terms encompass more than simply the concepts of race, ethnicity, and culture, this course will focus on conducting research with racial/ethnic minority and cultural groups.